wp-plugins/feature-a-page-widget/readme.txt

 1. From the menu that slides down, make sure the "Excerpt" and "Featured Image" are both checked.
 1. Done!
 WordPress remembers this choice on all pages.

-= What if I don't want the Featured Image / Excerpt on my Page editing screen? = The widget won't do much without those two fields, but if you really don't want them, uncheck the boxes mentioned in the previous question.
-You can always display them again by following the instructions in the previous question.

-= How can I tell if a page has a featured image or excerpt already? = When selecting the page to feature in the widget settings, the list of pages includes two icons.
+= What are those icons in the "Select Page" drop down? / How can I tell if a page has a featured image or excerpt already? = When selecting the page to feature in the widget settings, the list of pages includes two icons.
 The first icon is the featured image, and the second is the excerpt.
 If the icon is "lit-up," that means that page has that piece of information.
 If both are lit-up, the page is ready for optimal use in the widget.
-See the "Screenshots" tab for a diagram.
+See this interface in the "Screenshots" tab.

 = How can I modify the widget design or output? =
 The widget offers three ways to customize its design and output.
 The right method for you depends on what you want to accomplish and what you're comfortable doing technically.

-1. **Write your own CSS rules.** The plugin's CSS selectors have as low a priority as possible, so you should be able to override styles pretty easily.
+1. **Write your own CSS rules.** The plugin's CSS selectors have as low a priority as possible, so you should be able to override styles easily.
 1. **Filter the Title, Excerpt, or Image.** The plugin gives you three filters to modify the outputs in the widget: `fwp_page_title`, `fpw_excerpt`, and `fwp_featured_image`.
 The widget's title also goes through the `widget_title` filter.
   * Those comfortable writing filters can see the specifics in `fpw_widget.class.php`.
   * See the next FAQ for an example of adding a "Read More…" link.
 1. **Override the Widget's output template.** The widget output can be overridden by a template in any parent or child theme.
-Copy the `/fpw_views/` folder from thi plugin's folder to your theme's folder and modify `fpw_default.php` to your heart's content.
+Copy the `/fpw_views/` folder from the plugin's folder to your theme's folder (or child theme folder!) and modify `fpw_default.php` to your heart's content.
 The template itself contains additional information on what data is available to work with.

+= Can I use HTML or a WYSIWYG/TinyMCE Editor with the Excerpt Field? = Install the [Rich Text Excerpts plugin](http://wordpress.org/extend/plugins/rich-text-excerpts/).
+This plugin will take note and display your nicely formatted excerpt.

-= I want add a "Read More…" link. =
+= How can I get a "Read More…" link? =
-This may become a widget option some day, but for now, it's easy to add with a filter.
-Place it in your theme's `functions.php` file or in a [functionality plugin](http://justintadlock.com/archives/2011/02/02/creating-a-custom-functions-plugin-for-end-users):
+This may become a widget option some day.
+For now, it's easy to add with a filter.
+Place this code in your theme's `functions.php` file or in a [functionality plugin](http://justintadlock.com/archives/2011/02/02/creating-a-custom-functions-plugin-for-end-users):

 `function test_func( $excerpt, $featured_page_id ) {
 	return $excerpt . ' <a href="' . get_permalink( $featured_page_id ) . '">Read More…</a>';
 }
 add_filter( 'fpw_excerpt', 'test_func', 10, 2 );`

+= How do I change the image's size? =
+Asked and answered in the support forum thread: ["Changing the default thumbnail size"](http://wordpress.org/support/topic/changing-the-default-thumbnail-size-1)

 = I need to support IE8 and my theme doesn't use HTML5 =
 If you are having trouble with this widget's layout in IE8, it may be due to the use of the `<article>` element in the widget.
 Double-check that your theme isn't using the HTML5 shiv/shim.
 If it's not, then adding the following to your theme's `functions.php` file may fix the issue ([snippet source](http://css-tricks.com/snippets/wordpress/html5-shim-in-functions-php/)):